 During this less-than-busy summer season in Buenos Aires, there were many days we were the only hotel guests.
-However, whether it was a full house or we were the only guests, we were always treated with the utmost of kindness, generosity and attention.
+However, whether it was a whole house or the only guests, we were always treated with the utmost kindness, generosity, and attention.

-As shown in the above expenses, we booked the hotel through a corporate rate at US $80 (ARS 1,532) a night, a reasonable rate for this busy city with many other hotels twice as much of more.
-No doubt, our long stay helped us with pricing but the competitive nature of boutique hotels does allow for some special pricing from time to time.
+As shown in the above expenses, we booked the hotel through a corporate rate at US $80 (ARS 1,532) a night, a reasonable rate for this busy city with many other hotels twice as much or more.
+No doubt, our extended stay helped us with pricing, but the competitive nature of boutique hotels does allow for some special pricing from time to time.
 It never hurts to ask.

 Any issues while we were here?
 The power went out four times when the city was having problems.
-Our bathroom sink wouldn’t drain but with a few hours of bringing it to the attention of staff, it was repaired.
+Our bathroom sink wouldn’t drain, but after a few hours of bringing it to staff’s attention, it was repaired.

-We both watched a free movie, Hacksaw Ridge, a stunning movie on our individual monitors during the flight while the 3.5 hours passed quickly.
-Once we collected our bags we were off to the bus with our Ponant group of passengers.
+We both watched a free movie, Hacksaw Ridge, a stunning film on our individual monitors during the flight while the 3.5 hours passed quickly.
+Once we collected our bags, we were off to the bus with our Ponant group of passengers.